HackYourFuture-CPH/HYF-AWS-serverless-course/week2/lesson-plan.md

 }

 ```
+12. Now try to access your website again.

-Make a change to your website and reflect the changes to your bucket with the `sync` command.
+13. Make a change to your website and reflect the changes to your bucket with the `sync` command.

- Find someone in class and ask them to visit and verify that your website works.
+14. Find someone in class and ask them to visit and verify that your website works.

+15. Try to expand your website using the information from the react

 ### Cleanup